farcloser/tarmac/README.md

 ... or clone it the git way, then call `./init` inside the clone.

-You will be prompted for a github token, and optionally a "tmp" and "bin" path.
+You will be prompted for a github token, and optionally a "tmp", "bin" and "cask" path.

 ## Non-interactive